42 Cases, 8 Investors, One Platform’s Collapse

 Outlook

 Platform: Effectively dead.
 In August 2024, LexShares cancelled Fund III and laid off most staff, entering “harvest mode.”
-Fund I exercised a one-year extension after 7 years — still has ~45% of capital in deals they can’t liquidate.
+Fund I has now distributed ~80% of committed capital, with 68% of deployed capital fully resolved and 32% still outstanding.
+The resolved portion is tracking at just under 4% net IRR — a significant improvement from the -7% reported in 2024, though still a poor outcome after 8+ years.
 In December 2025, the company settled a lawsuit with former CEO Cayse Llorens.

 My portfolio: $849K already returned on $1M invested.
 If Bovine Pharma comes through (65-75% likely), I end up around 1.15-1.2x MOIC.
 Add Surveillance Patent and it could hit 1.4-1.5x.
 Not the 2-3x originally projected, but not a disaster.